Cs4System/Eurorack/README.md

 - CC-BY-SA 3.0, Orginal schematics by Emilie Gillet

-# Order and build
+## Order
-- If you are interested in a set of PCB+panel or a finished build please let me know via Email: lorenz-neumann[at]gmx.de
+- Preorder: If you are interested in a set of PCB+panel or a finished build please let me know via Email: lorenz-neumann[at]gmx.de